 The good news about going through your own collision insurance to get your car fixed is that it typically takes less time than it would if you went through the other driver’s policy.
 Your insurer is required to cover your property damage in the event of a collision, regardless of who is at fault.
 Another driver’s insurer, on the other hand, only has to pay for the property damage if the other driver is at fault.
 Often, an insurer will drag its feet in accepting responsibility for a crash and paying for the other driver’s property damage.
 This means you might get your car fixed faster than you would have if the driver at fault was insured and you chose to have their liability insurance pay for the damage.

-If your car is totaled, you are – unfortunately – in good company.
-Between 12 and 14% of auto insurance claims involve a car deemed a total loss, AutoTrader reported.
+If your car is totaled, you are, unfortunately, in good company.
+Between 12 and 14% of auto insurance claims involve a car deemed a total loss.

 It can be hard to hear that your car is totaled.
 It can be even harder when the value the insurer is placing on the car is lower than you anticipated.

-If you own your car outright, you will get a check from your insurer for the market value of the car, minus the deductible.
-This value is often less than the value that you personally would place on the vehicle.
+If you own your car outright, you will get a check from your insurer for the market value of the vehicle, minus the deductible.
+This value is often less than the amount that you personally would place on the vehicle.
 You might find it difficult to replace your vehicle with only the money you got from the insurance company.

-If you financed a car, the money may end up going directly to your financing company.
-Depending on how much money you owe and how much the car is worth, you might not get any money from the insurer at all.
+If you financed a car, the money might end up going directly to your financing company.
+Depending on how much you owe and how much the car is worth, you might not get any money from the insurer at all.

 Some accident victims wind up getting less for their financed cars than they owe, and they have to continue making payments on a car they no longer have.
 You can avoid this happening by making sure you have gap insurance in place whenever you finance a vehicle.
 Unfortunately, for crash victims who were never told they needed this coverage, it’s too late for it to help now.